Ramona (1928 film)

-Ramona is a 1928 American silent drama film directed by Edwin Carewe, based on Helen Hunt Jackson's 1884 novel Ramona, and starring Dolores del Río and Warner Baxter.
-This was the first United Artists film with a synchronized score and sound effect, but no dialogue, and so was not a talking picture.
+Ramona is a 1928 American synchronized sound drama film directed by Edwin Carewe, based on Helen Hunt Jackson's 1884 novel Ramona, and starring Dolores del Río and Warner Baxter.
+While the film has no audible dialogue, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+This was the first United Artists film to be released with a recorded soundtrack.
 The novel had been previously filmed by D. W. Griffith in 1910 with Mary Pickford, remade in 1916 with Adda Gleason, and again in 1936 with Loretta Young.

 Plot

-The film depicts Ramona, who is half Native American, as she is raised by a Mexican family.
+Ramona, who is half Native American, is raised by a Mexican family.
 Ramona suffers racism and prejudice in her community, and when she finds out that she is half Native, she chooses to identify as a Native American instead of a Mexican American so that she can marry Alessandro, who is a Native as well.
-This romantic tragedy relays the tragic death of Ramona and Alessandro’s child at the hands of a Caucasian doctor, who refuses to help their child because of his skin color.
+This romantic tragedy relays the tragic death of Ramona and Alessandro’s child at the hands of a white doctor, who refuses to help their child because of his skin color.
 Shortly after, the couple moves away, and Alessandro is killed by a white man for robbing him of his horse; Ramona eventually reunites with her childhood friend Felipe and starts a new life as a depressed woman.
 She is able to recover from her depression and remember her feelings for Felipe only when he sings a song from their childhood to restore her memory.